UK’s May says she’ll quit as Conservative leader June 7

 Angela Merkel's spokeswoman, Martina Fietz, said the German chancellor noted May's decision "with respect" and would continue to work closely with her successor for "an orderly exit."

-In an emotional departure speech, with close aides and her husband Philip looking on, May said she was Britain's "second female prime minister but certainly not the last."
+In an emotional departure speech, with close aides and her husband Philip looking on, May said "I will shortly leave the job that it has been the honor of my life to hold - the second female prime minister but certainly not the last."

-Gregory Katz in London, Raf Casert in Brussels and David Rising in Berlin contributed to this story.
+Associated Press writers Gregory Katz in London, Raf Casert in Brussels and David Rising in Berlin contributed.

 Comments